-Dear Dulwich International High School Suzhou Students,
+Dear Dulwich International High School Students

 I am looking forward to a great year with our entire school community and I hope the year will be a productive one for you filled with many positive experiences, both inside and outside the classroom.

 Best wishes for a wonderful start to the year,